 Environmental & Regulatory Considerations

-Higher particulate and sulfur emissions than light diesel
+Higher sulfur and particulate emissions compared to light diesel

 Comparison with Grade 2 Diesel